 In life, you also need to get out of your comfort zone and aim for what you want.
 This go-getter mindset can land you a job or even a date.
 Confidence will give you an added advantage compared to counterparts who lack it.

 You should be willing to make a material sacrifice for a position.
 Good chess players won’t think twice when it comes to sacrificing material to either defend a position or win the game.

-In life, you need to you need looking at the bigger plan can help you understand the importance of making certain sacrifices.
-Some athletes sacrifice their sleep or free time to do some extra training activities which eventually pay off.
+In life, looking at the bigger plan can help you understand the importance of making certain sacrifices.
+Some athletes sacrifice their sleep or free time to do some extra training activities which will eventually pay off.

 A successful business person knows the importance of making sacrifices, big or small, to help the bigger plan succeed.
 Losing a battle or two to win the war is sometimes inevitable.